hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter2.md

 The jamboree carried on in full swing around her, dancing pairs whirling in a swoosh of silk and chiffon.
 Laughter bubbled far and near.
 They all laughed, all but the person in front of the carousel.
 She didn’t.
 Her face was hidden by a mask, her figure swathed in too many layers of feathers to hint at her frame.
 Irena didn’t see that she was, in fact, a she; only knew.
 Irena kept running toward her, quickening her pace.
 A sweet scent hung in the air, thickening the nearer she came.
 Only, she did not come any nearer.

-Irena.
-Irena blinked, step faltering.
+_Irena._ Irena blinked, step faltering.
 Her body tugged at her to turn to the source of the sound, But Irena wasn’t sure there had been a source.
 Had it been her ears that had heard, or her mind?
 Thinking back she wasn’t even sure it had been a human voice.
 A bird, perhaps.

 She blinked again.
 And just like that, the lady in the feathers was gone.
 Irena stopped to look around, and found naught changed.
 Still, the pairs spun merrily — pairs of dresses, beings merely of cloth and no flesh.
 There were no bodies filling the elaborate gowns or the glittering tuxedos, no hands interlocked in dance.
 No faces crowned the jiving garments.
 The laughter that was far and near escaped no lips, no teeth flashed brightly in the bright lights of the carnival that wasn’t a carnival.

 Irena looked up, stripping her gaze away from the frolicking raiment.
 The sky at the edge of the universe was bejeweled with entire galaxies on display, variegated, more radiant than the finest glass.

-Irena.
-Irena blinked again.
+_Irena._ Irena blinked again.
 She was standing on a bridge with only enough light to see five paces ahead and that much behind, and no more.
 Both ends of the bridge extended beyond the sphere of illumination into the shadows, and darkness alone occupied above and below.

-Irena.
+_Irena._

 She trembled, and so did the ground.
 The voice had not come from any one direction – it had come from all of them, an omnipresent rumble that had sounded more like an avalanche of boulders than a human.

 Irena sank to the floor, the stone rough against her bare knees.
 "I am yours, Istikbal."

-I see you, Irena.
+_I see you, Irena._

 "Your eyes see much, Istikbal.
 What is your wish?
 Name it, and your bidding I shall do.
 I am your knife, and you are my eyes."

-I watch you, Irena.
+_I watch you, Irena._

 "Yes," Irena said, trying to shuffle the awkwardness away.
 The goddess was often cryptic, but seldom so stingy with words.
 Why had she brought her here?

 The silence stretched on, and Irena sat on the stone bridge, waiting.
 Vaguely she became aware of her dress – the same one she'd been wearing at the carnival that was not a carnival, but now wrinkled, its hems fraying in places.

-Do not trust him.
+_Do not trust him._

 Though Irena's lips parted readily, she paused, questions flocking into her head.
 Him?
 "Whom should I distrust, Istikbal?"

-The darkest night is when he reigns.
+_The darkest night is when he reigns._

 Irena swallowed down questions, more questions, waiting.
 The air stirred around her, and she shivered again.

- He will bring the heavens down upon you.
+&nbsp;_He will bring the heavens down upon you._

 Shadows curled about, twisting and weaving into figures too dark to discern.
 Faceless silhouettes veiled in gloom stared at her, watching.

-Now go, Irena.
-And may your eyes see with truesight.
+_Now go, Irena.
+And may your eyes see with truesight._

 At the edge of the universe, a man sat inside a carriage.
 This carriage had no wheels.
 This carriage had no driver.
 It was a thing painted sky-blue, glazed with glossy varnish, pulled by a single white horse that never rested.
 The horse, too, was varnished, though the red saddle was worn and matted in places.
 The carousel had not escaped the fate that had claimed the rest of the carnival.
 Bright lights had taken hold of the thing, dazzling constellations of color blinking like fireflies as the carousel turned to the tune.